*ENTER THE CONTEST AT THE END OF THE POST FOR 3 FREE ROLLS OF SMART-FAB! EACH ROLL IS 2ft x 10ft!*

 - Wrap one 2 1/2″ x 2 1/2″ square onto the cotton ball.
 Apply more glue as needed to secure all the edges of the cut square.
 This makes the center of each flower.

-- Repeat this step until you have made all of your flowers.
+- Repeat this step until all the flowers are made.

-- Decide where you want to place your flowers.
+- Place the flowers.
 Use the pointed side of one of the skewers and make a hole where you want the flower to go. *This step is important since Smart-fab does not pull apart easily.*

 - Place glue on the bottom of the flower and place into wreath. *I used fabric glue here because it allowed me time to move the flowers if needed.*

-- You can stop here with just flowers or continue on.
+- Stop here with just flowers or continue on.

 Step 3 – Banner